 Track Prerequisites

-The following courses are required as prerequisites to this track: Calculus with Analytic Geometry I, II, and III; Differential Equations; Linear and Matrix Algebra (or a course equivalent); proficiency in a computer language (C or MatLab); Advanced Calculus and Statistics.
+The following courses are required as prerequisites to this track: Calculus with Analytic Geometry I, II, and III; Differential Equations; Linear Algebra; proficiency in a computer language (Python,MatLab, or C); maturity in the language of advanced calculus (at the level of MAA 4226), and Statistics.

 Degree Requirements